 The following table sets forth selected financial data for Illinois Casualty prior to the offering.
 The selected statements of operations and expenses data for each of the years ended December 31, 2015 and 2014 and the selected balance sheet data as of December 31, 2015 and 2014 are derived from the audited consolidated financial statements of Illinois Casualty and its subsidiaries contained herein.
-The selected statements of operations and expenses data for the unaudited consolidated financial statements of Illinois Casualty and its subsidiaries contained herein.
-The selected statements of 0, 2015 are derived from the unaudited consolidated financial statements of Illinois Casualty and its subsidiaries contained herein.
+The selected statements of operations and expenses data for the nine months ended September 30, 2016 and 2015 and the selected balance sheet data as of September 30, 2016 and September 30, 2015 are derived from the unaudited consolidated financial statements of Illinois Casualty and its subsidiaries contained herein.
 We have prepared the unaudited consolidated financial information set forth below on the same basis as our audited consolidated financial statements and have included all adjustments, consisting of only normal recurring adjustments, that we consider necessary for a fair presentation of our financial position and operating results for such periods.
 You should read this data in conjunction with our financial statements and accompanying notes, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other financial information included elsewhere in this prospectus.